tjsasakifln/Vitruvius/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Business Source License 1.1 (BSL 1.1).

+**⚠️ COMMERCIAL USE NOTICE**: Commercial use of this software is strictly prohibited without explicit written authorization.
+For commercial licensing, please contact Tiago Sasaki at tiago@confenge.com.br.

 ## 🏢 Roadmap